djbrieck/brieckspro/content/posts/thunderbolt-1-2-to-thunderbolt3/index.md

 So with a compatible dock and the only one that admits backwards compatibility upfront is the [CalDigit Thunderbolt 3 devices] (https://www.caldigit.com/is-my-caldigit-thunderbolt-3-device-compatible-with-apple-thunderbolt-1-and-2-computers/) Unfortunately, it is pretty expensive new ($299.99 USD) and used ($140 USD on eBay)

-Did some searching on eBay and found a deal on a [Startech Thunderbolt 3 hub TB3DK2DPPD](https://www.startech.com/en-us/cards-adapters/tb3dk2dppd), now according to StarTech specifications listed there is no mention of backwards compatibility, in fact the requirements of the dock state as a System Requirement you need to have "Thunderbolt 3 equipped computer with a Thunderbolt 3 port."
+Did some searching on eBay and found a deal on a [StarTech Thunderbolt 3 hub TB3DK2DPPD](https://www.startech.com/en-us/cards-adapters/tb3dk2dppd), now according to StarTech specifications listed there is no mention of backwards compatibility, in fact the requirements of the dock state as a System Requirement you need to have "Thunderbolt 3 equipped computer with a Thunderbolt 3 port."
 Contacted StarTech technical support, and they concluded you can't  even go Thunderbolt 2 to Thunderbolt 3 , which is not the case at all, even Apple notes in the description for their [Thunderbolt 3 to Thunderbolt2 adapter](https://www.apple.com/shop/product/MMEL2AM/A/thunderbolt-3-usb-c-to-thunderbolt-2-adapter) is bidirectional with the following words.

 "As a bidirectional adapter, it can also connect new Thunderbolt 3 devices to a Mac with a Thunderbolt or Thunderbolt 2 port and macOS Sierra or later."

 Reading in between the lines, I noticed that my MacBook had a version of macOS that was supported, so in theory, the OS should have all the drivers already to run this dock built in.

-So I decided to test it out and dropped $59.95 USD including free shipping on a used Startech TB3DK2DPPD on eBay.
+So I decided to test it out and dropped $59.95 USD including free shipping on a used StarTech TB3DK2DPPD on eBay.
 How this thing is 59.95 is beyond me but new retail on this box is $376.99, whoa...
 Also make sure when buying a used dock cheap that it's not broken and also includes the AC adapter or prepare to spend $20 or so to replace that.

 Also, I found another auction on eBay for the required Apple Thunderbolt 3 to Thunderbolt 2 adapter with the Thunderbolt 2 cable in one auction.
 Won that and paid a total of $55.50 for the adapter and cable including shipping, nice.
 New from Apple you can expect to pay $88.00 for this stuff.